KScott6/GRAIN_Pipeline/extra_analyses/README.md

 `--taxonomy` Path to the taxonomy output

 `--busco` Path to the output of the parse_busco_summaries.py script.
-By default, should be "/project/arsef/databases/mycotools/database_stats/busco/fungi/busco_summary_table.csv"
+By default, should be "/project/arsef/databases/mycotools/database_stats/busco/fungi/busco_summary_table.csv".
+You need to have run the "parse_busco_summaries.py" script first!

 `--annotationStats` Path to the output of MycoTools' annotationStats command.